One of the most fascinating canyons in the world was formed by a river that has cut itself through the limestone rock formation.

 6. The lake was formed by one of 5 dams in the area

 The lake is a popular location for all sorts of water sports and was created during the construction of the “Dam of Sainte-Croix,” one of 5 dams constructed in the region between 1929 and 1975.

 The construction of the other important dams in the area also formed lakes, including the “Lac de Castillon” and the “Lac d’Esparron-Gréoux,” as well as the “Reservoir at Chaudanne” and the “Reservoir at Quinson.”

 These artificial bodies of water really add to the overall charm of the region, that’s for sure!

 7. An entire village was moved higher for the dam’s construction

-In order to construct these dams, several villages had to be flooded.
-In case of the Lac du Sainte-Croix, this village is called “Les Salles-sur-Verdon.”
+To construct these dams, several villages had to be flooded.
+In the case of the Lac de Sainte-Croix, this village is called “Les Salles-sur-Verdon.”